 The first is the Large Diaphragm Condenser (like the Audio Technica AT2035 and the se2200).
 These pick up more lows and low mids, but a little less of the highs.
 These are great on full-bodied instruments.

 And there is the Small Diaphragm Condenser (like the Rode NT5 or the Shure SM81).
 These pick up less lows and low mids, but add a lot to the top end.
-These are also known as pencil microphones.
+These are also known as pencil condensers.
 They’re better for capturing brighter instruments.

 Both would be a great addition to your mic collection!
 All in all, condensers are great mics for home studio recording.

 Ribbon mics are the black sheep of the family.